Radeon 300 series: Virtual super resolution support

 Originally introduced with the previous generation R9 285 and R9 290 series graphics cards, this feature allows users to run games with higher image quality by rendering frames at above native resolution.
 Each frame is then downsampled to native resolution.
 This process is an alternative to supersampling which is not supported by all games.
 Virtual super resolution is similar to Dynamic Super Resolution, a feature available on competing Nvidia graphics cards, but trades flexibility for increased performance.

 OpenCL (API)

 OpenCL accelerates many scientific Software Packages against CPU up to factor 10 or 100 and more.

 Open CL 1.0 to 1.2 are supported for all chips with Terascale and GCN Architecture.
 OpenCL 2.0 is supported with GCN 2nd Gen. and higher.
-For OpenCL 2.1 and 2.2 only Driver Updates are necessary with OpenCL 2.0 conformant Cards.
+For OpenCL 2.1 and 2.2, only driver updates are necessary with OpenCL 2.0 conformant Cards.

 Vulkan (API)

-API Vulkan 1.0 is supported for all GCN architecture cards.
+Vulkan 1.0 is supported for all GCN architecture cards.
 Vulkan 1.2 requires GCN 2nd gen or higher with the Adrenalin 20.1 and Linux Mesa 20.0 drivers and newer.